r3back/the-assistant/README.md

 ```

 ## Integrations
-This plugin includes a lot of integrations with different plugins:
+This plugin includes integrations with different plugins:

 #### Economy:
 * [RoyaleEconomy](https://www.spigotmc.org/resources/%E2%9A%A1-royaleeconomy-%E2%9A%A1-1-8-1-16-banks-shops-black-market-custom-economy-talismans-more.81135/)